wrench-project/wrench/examples/README.md

     that job's completion, the workflow is executed as a single multi-task1 job.

-  - `workflow_api/basic-examples/bare-metal-bag-of-tasks`: A simulation of the execution of a bag-of-tasks workflow by a Workflow Management System on a bare-metal compute service, with all workflow data being read/written from/to a single storage service.
-Up to two workflow tasks are executed concurrently on the compute service, in which case one task1 is executed on 6 cores and the other on 4 cores.

   - `workflow_api/basic-examples/bare-metal-complex-job`: A simulation of the execution of a one-task1 workflow on a compute service as a job that includes not only